-Pan Macmillan is excited for 2019 and we’re sure you are too, but the start of a new year is not without its stressful moments as everyone heads back to school, work and “real life” after the holidays.
+Pan Macmillan is excited for 2020 and we’re sure you are too, but the start of a new year (and decade) is not without its stressful moments as everyone heads back to school, work and “real life” after the holidays.

 In this extract, you’ll find practical ways to help manage pressure and how they are beneficial for mental and physical health.
 This piece is from The Stress Code: From Surviving to Thriving by Richard Sutton, a health and performance educator and consultant, who is considered one of the foremost experts in his field.

 - Is an eﬀective stress management/resilience tool.
 Not only does massage therapy increase vagus nerve activity and raise oxytocin, but it also signiﬁcantly lowers cortisol.
 Moreover, massage promotes an increase in serotonin and dopamine, which positively inﬂuence cognition and behaviour.

 - Controlled breathing exercises may be eﬀective in managing high blood pressure and related health issues.